nonfakelz/des-so2-absorption/README.md

-# DES SO~2~ Absorption Prediction System
+# DES SO<sub>2</sub> Absorption Prediction System

-This is a web application for predicting SO~2~ absorption capacity of different Deep Eutectic Solvents (DES) under various conditions.
+This is a web application for predicting SO<sub>2</sub> absorption capacity of different Deep Eutectic Solvents (DES) under various conditions.
 The system uses a deep learning model trained on experimental data to make predictions.

 ## Features

-- Predict SO absorption capacity for different DES combinations
+- Predict SO<sub>2</sub> absorption capacity for different DES combinations
 - Visualize how absorption capacity changes with temperature, pressure, or water content
 - Compare absorption capacity across different Hydrogen Bond Acceptors (HBA) or Hydrogen Bond Donors (HBD)
 - Interactive web interface with real-time predictions and visualizations